Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; User State is State of the Art.md

   - philosophy
   - demos
   - ml
+  - archive
+author: Courtland Leer & Vince Trost
+description: Why modeling the complexity & plasticity of human identity is key to AI personalization, with a DSPy demo for learning user states with Honcho.
 ---
-## TL;DR
+# TL;DR
-LLM apps can embrace the complexity and plasticity of human identity to deliver unparalleled personalization.
+*LLM apps can embrace the complexity and plasticity of human identity to deliver unparalleled personalization.*

-We're introducing a framework for modeling your users automatically and dynamically.
-And today we have a DSPy demo to illustrate a nascent version of this paradigm.
+*We're introducing a framework for modeling your users automatically and dynamically.
+And today we have a DSPy demo to illustrate a nascent version of this paradigm.*

-All of us adopt different personas in different contexts--with [Honcho](https://honcho.dev) you can begin to learn these user *states* so your app can better meet user need in every moment.
+*All of us adopt different personas in different contexts--with [Honcho](https://honcho.dev) you can begin to learn these user states so your app can better meet user need in every moment.*

-## Fleet of Theseus
+# Fleet of Theseus
 A key feature of our minds is the feeling of a persistent, unitary identity.
 Entire religions and philosophical movements have been spawned just to jailbreak this experience.

 As they all point out, identity is *way* more complicated than you think.